atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 Car Controls\
 Alternate Locations of Panel with Side Opening Door**

+#### 4.10.13* CAR POSITION INDICATORS

-**4.10.13* CAR POSITION INDICATORS.** In elevator cars, a visual car position indicator shall be provided above the car control panel or over the door to show the position of the elevator in the hoistway.
+In elevator cars, a visual car position indicator shall be provided above the car control panel or over the door to show the position of the elevator in the hoistway.
 As the car passes or stops at a floor served by the elevators, the corresponding numerals shall illuminate, and an audible signal shall sound.
 Numerals shall be a minimum of 1/2 in (13 mm) high.
 The audible signal shall be no less than 20 decibels with a frequency no higher than 1500 Hz.
 An automatic verbal announcement of the floor number at which a car stops or which a car passes may be substituted for the audible signal.

+#### 4.10.14* EMERGENCY COMMUNICATIONS

-**4.10.14* EMERGENCY COMMUNICATIONS.** If provided, emergency two-way communication systems between the elevator and a point outside the hoistway shall comply with ANSI A17.1-1978 and A17.1a-1979.
+If provided, emergency two-way communication systems between the elevator and a point outside the hoistway shall comply with ANSI A17.1-1978 and A17.1a-1979.
 The highest operable part of a two-way communication system shall be a maximum of 48 in (1220 mm) from the floor of the car.
 It shall be identified by a raised or recessed symbol and lettering complying with 4.30 and located adjacent to the device.
 If the system uses a handset, then the length of the cord from the panel to the handset shall be at least 29 in (735 mm).
 If the system is located in a closed compartment, the compartment door hardware shall conform to 4.27, Controls and Operating Mechanisms.
 The emergency intercommunication system shall not require voice communication.

-**4.11* PLATFORM LIFTS.**
+### 4.11* PLATFORM LIFTS

+#### 4.11.1 LOCATION

-**4.11.1 LOCATION.** Platform lifts permitted by 4.1 shall comply with the requirements of 4.11.
+Platform lifts permitted by 4.1 shall comply with the requirements of 4.11.

+#### 4.11.2 OTHER REQUIREMENTS

-**4.11.2 OTHER REQUIREMENTS.** If platform lifts are used, they shall comply with 4.2.4, 4.5, 4.27, and the applicable safety regulations of administrative authorities having jurisdiction.
+If platform lifts are used, they shall comply with 4.2.4, 4.5, 4.27, and the applicable safety regulations of administrative authorities having jurisdiction.

+#### 4.11.3 ENTRANCE

-**4.11.3 ENTRANCE.** If platform lifts are used, then they should facilitate unassisted entry and exit from the lift in compliance with 4.11.2.
+If platform lifts are used, then they should facilitate unassisted entry and exit from the lift in compliance with 4.11.2.

-**4.12 WINDOWS. **(Reserved).

-**4.13 DOORS.**
+### 4.12 WINDOWS

+(Reserved)

+### 4.13 DOORS

+#### 4.13.1 GENERAL

-**4.13.1 GENERAL.** Doors required to be accessible by 4.1 shall comply with the requirements of 4.13.
+Doors required to be accessible by 4.1 shall comply with the requirements of 4.13.

-**4.13.2 REVOLVING DOORS AND TURNSTILES.** Revolving doors or turnstiles shall not be the only means of passage at an accessible entrance or along an accessible route.
+#### 4.13.2 REVOLVING DOORS AND TURNSTILES

+Revolving doors or turnstiles shall not be the only means of passage at an accessible entrance or along an accessible route.
 An accessible gate or door shall be provided adjacent to the turnstile or revolving door and shall be so designed as to facilitate the same use pattern.

+#### 4.13.3 GATES

-**4.13.3 GATES.** Gates, including ticket gates, shall meet all applicable specifications of 4.13.
+Gates, including ticket gates, shall meet all applicable specifications of 4.13.

+#### 4.13.4 DOUBLE-LEAF DOORWAYS

-**4.13.4 DOUBLE-LEAF DOORWAYS.** If doorways have two independently operated door leaves, then at least one leaf shall meet the specifications in 4.13.5 and 4.13.6.
+If doorways have two independently operated door leaves, then at least one leaf shall meet the specifications in 4.13.5 and 4.13.6.
 That leaf shall be an active leaf.

+#### 4.13.5 CLEAR WIDTH

-**4.13.5 CLEAR WIDTH.** Doorways shall have a minimum clear opening of 32 in (815 mm) with the door open 90 degrees, measured between the face of the door and the stop (see Fig. 24(a), (b), (c), and (d)).
+Doorways shall have a minimum clear opening of 32 in (815 mm) with the door open 90 degrees, measured between the face of the door and the stop (see Fig. 24(a), (b), (c), and (d)).
 Openings more than 24 in (610 mm) in depth shall comply with 4.2.1 and 4.3.3 (see Fig. 24(e)).

 *EXCEPTION:* Doors not requiring full user passage, such as shallow closets, may have the clear opening reduced to 20 in (510 mm) minimum.